-Azure AD is an increasingly popular way of managing an organization’s domain users/groups.
-Azure AD, being a cloud service, also allows the setup of Enterprise Applications, a means to use Azure AD as a SAML Identity Provider.
-This article will discuss the setup in both Azure AD (IdP) and Variphy (Service Provider) to enable SAML Authentication.
-You will need a browser tab pointing to your Variphy instance and also another pointing to your Azure AD Admin Portal to achieve this setup.
+Microsoft Entra ID (aka Azure AD) is an increasingly popular way of managing an organization’s domain users/groups.
+Entra ID, being a cloud service, also allows the setup of Enterprise Applications, a means to use Entra ID as a SAML Identity Provider.
+This article will discuss the setup in both Entra ID (IdP) and Variphy (Service Provider) to enable SAML Authentication.
+You will need a browser tab pointing to your Variphy instance and also another pointing to your Azure Admin Portal to achieve this setup.

 Additional Information can be found on our webinars page.

 Variphy SAML Setup

 - Login to Variphy as a System Administrator

 - Browse to Settings > User Authentication > Single Sign-On

 - Click Add > SAML

 On the right side of the SAML config page within Variphy you will want to enter your settings.